Skip to main content

 Traces in

-Import bounded trace evidence from Langfuse or a JSON / JSONL / OTLP export — or capture it locally.
+Import minimized, redacted trace evidence from Langfuse or a JSON / JSONL / OTLP export - or capture it locally.

 Behavior out